 DM: Diego Simeone (Argentina)

 Simeone started his career with Velez Sarsfield before moving to Europe.
 He first joined Pisa and Sevilla before going to Atletico Madrid.
 He won the Double with them in 1995-1996.
 He then moved to Inter Milan, where he won the UEFA Cup in 1998.
 In 1999, he moved to Lazio.
 Again, he won the Double.
-He returned to Atletico Madrid in 2003 and played for Racing Club before his retirement.
 For Argentina, he was capped 106 times.
 He won Copa America in 1991 and 1993.
 He went to play in three WC Finals; 1994, 1998 and 2002.
-In 1998, he had the famous incident with David Beckham.

 Adelardo spent 17 years with Atletico Madrid.
+He held the appearance record for the club.
 He won 3 La Liga titles and 5 Copa del Rey titles.
 In Europe, he also won 1962 Cup Winners' Cup.
-He earned 14 caps.
-He went to the WC in 1962 and 1966.
+He earned 14 caps for Spain.
+He went to the World Cup in 1962 and 1966.

 CM: Gabi (Spain)

 At the time of writing, he is the captain of Atletico Madrid.
 He played for Atletico Madrid between 2004 and 2007 before moving to Zaragoza.
 In 2011, he returned to Atletico Madrid, coinciding with the rise of Simeone's team.
 He first took the Copa del Rey in 2013 and then, the league title in 2013-2014.
 He captained the side that reached the Champions' league Final twice.